Mercedes E-Class Estate - MPG, running costs & CO2

 Mercedes E-Class Estate MPG & CO2

-The E-Class Estate engine range opens with a 2.0-litre diesel in the E200d and E220d, both of which achieve 67.3mpg in SE trim, and along with the car’s large fuel tank this gives a very generous range fill-to-fill.
-Also impressive is the E220d SE’s CO2 output; at 109g/km, company car drivers will be liable for a Benefit-in-Kind (BiK) rate of just 23% - that’s low for such a powerful car.
-Bear in mind, though, that AMG Line models give off a higher 120g/km due to the extra drag and friction of their bigger wheels and tyres.
+The three-strong diesel range starts with the E 220 d, which achieves 50mpg in Sport trim, and along with the car’s large fuel tank this gives a very generous range fill-to-fill.
+Also impressive is the E 220 d’s CO2 output; at 148g/km, company-car drivers will be liable for a Benefit-in-Kind (BiK) rate of 33%.
+Bear in mind, though, that AMG Line models give off a higher figure due to the extra drag and friction of their bigger wheels and tyres.

-After the first year's CO2-based road tax (generally included in the on-the-road price), every version of E-Class Estate costs £140 a year to tax.
-Those with a list price (including options) of more than £40,000 are liable for an additional surcharge of £310 a year in years two to six, bringing the annual bill to £450 during that period.
+After the first year's CO2-based road tax (generally included in the on-the-road price), every version of E-Class Estate costs nearly £500 a year to tax.
+That’s because cars with a list price (including options) of more than £40,000 are liable for an additional surcharge in years two to six, although after that the annual tax bill will drop to the standard rate.

 All Mercedes models sold in the UK are covered by a three year/unlimited-mileage warranty.
 This can be extended yearly – owners can arrange warranty extensions by contacting the company directly via the Mercedes website.

 Every E-Class needs servicing once every year or every 15,500 miles, whichever happens first.
 Services alternate between minor and major, with additional operations occasionally due depending on model.
 Brake fluid will need to be changed every two years, as will the air-conditioning filter.

 A Service Care plan can be arranged for either two, three or four years depending on your average mileage.
 Any Mercedes dealership can provide you with details.
 Service costs are set by the manufacturer, and precise quotes can be obtained on the Mercedes website.